Category: Our Digital Future™

 If you think you need to understand the Fast & Furious films to play this, you don’t.
 The game starts with a clip montage of some of the wildest moments from past films, and you can get a handful of cars from the film, like Dom Toretto’s 1970 Dodge Charger.
 Otherwise, this is easily understandable even to a person like me who only has a bit of knowledge of the Fast & Furious franchise.

 For this article, I played the Xbox 360 version, as that’s the most recent console I own at the time of this writing.
-Yes, even in 2024, I still haven’t jumped to the 8th generation of game consoles.
+Yes, even in 2024, I still haven’t jumped to the current Xbox One and Series consoles.
 Which, y’know, when you got a powerful PC, it seems kinda pointless to grab a modern console unless you wanna play a game exclusive to that platform.
 Surely there’s no major differences between the two games besides graphical fidelity, right?

 The driving line: Something that folks like me should follow, but rarely do.